jarviscanada/jarvis_data_eng_GozdeArslan/README.md

 ## Highlighted Projects
-**Web app for Movie Streaming** [[GitHub](https://github.com/gzarslan/A-movie-website-)]: Suspendisse a tincidunt odio.
-Suspendisse posuere luctus aliquet.
-Quisque magna tellus, tempor vitae arcu sed, volutpat scelerisque lacus.
-Aliquam varius pulvinar dapibus.
-Ut a tincidunt sem.
-Aenean sollicitudin fringilla erat ut imperdiet.
-Phasellus fermentum, enim vitae laoreet elementum, eros nisl hendrerit lorem.

-**Machine Learning**: Suspendisse a tincidunt odio.
-Suspendisse posuere luctus aliquet.
-Quisque magna tellus, tempor vitae arcu sed, volutpat scelerisque lacus.
-Aliquam varius pulvinar dapibus.
-Ut a tincidunt sem.
-Aenean sollicitudin fringilla erat ut imperdiet.
-Phasellus fermentum, enim vitae laoreet elementum, eros nisl hendrerit lorem.
+**Web app for Movie Streaming** [[GitHub](https://github.com/gzarslan/A-movie-website)]: Designed movie streaming website in building Dynamic websites and Server-Side Web applications using Node.js and Express.

 ## Professional Experiences

+**Data Engineer Associate, Jarvis Consulting Group (2021 - present)**: Used Linux, Java, Docker, and Postgres, designed, created, and tested several software applications.
+Used Agile Methodologies to collaborate with my team.

-**Project Data and Method Engineer, JANTSA WHEEL INDUSTRY (2016-2018)**: Analyzed product data to create a new system automation project associated with production requirements.
-Using excel formulas, tables, graphs, and macros, over 1500 products data were retrieved from ERP software into MS Excel to manage deviation and data regulations.
-Data components were used, product time measurements were taken, and statistical process control analysis was performed (SPC).
-On the based products, 70% of data variances were eliminated.
-Results and evaluations were presented to the project team as well as the managers, and an executive summary describing the values was written as required.
-Productivity was increased by 20%.Donec mattis sed justo et sagittis.
-Vestibulum lacinia nulla ipsum.
-Curabitur imperdiet nibh vitae leo lacinia laoreet.
-Nullam accumsan, lectus ut maximus ultricies, augue justo egestas mi, vel bibendum felis.
+**Project Data and Method Engineer, Jantsa Wheel Industry (2016 - 2018)**: Analyzed product data to create a new system automation project associated with productionrequirements.
+Using excel formulas, tables, graphs, and macros, over 1500 products data were retrieved from ERP software into MS Excel to manage deviation and data regulations.Data components were used, product time measurements were taken, and statistical process control analysis was performed (SPC).
+On the based products, 70% of data variances were eliminated.Results and evaluations were presented to the project team as well as the managers, and an executive summary describing the values was written as required.
+Productivity was increased by 20%.

-**Data Engineer Associate, JARVIS CONSULTING GROUP (Nov 2021-present)**: Donec mattis sed justo et sagittis.
-Vestibulum lacinia nulla ipsum.
-Curabitur imperdiet nibh vitae leo lacinia laoreet.
-Nullam accumsan, lectus ut maximus ultricies, augue justo egestas mi, vel bibendum felis.

 ## Education
 **Seneca College (2020-2021)**, Diploma of Applied Sciences, Computer Programming
 - Scholarship
 - Dean's List (Summer 2020): GPA : 4.0/4.0
 - GPA: 3.7/4.0

 **Kutahya Dumlupinar University (2010-2014)**, Bachelor degree of Engineering, Industrial Engineering
+- Scholarship
+- Dean's List (Summer 2020): GPA : 4.0/4.0
+- GPA: 3.7/4.0

 ## Miscellaneous
-- Udacity Machine Learning (2019)
+- Problem Solving Techniques (2017)
+- Team- work training (2017)
-- Winner
+- Reading
-- Basketball player
+- yoga
-- Competitive gaming
+- chess
-- Volunteer, ABC Food bank: Ut enim ad minim veniam